 Fretting is defined as small amplitude oscillatory motion between bodies that are in contact.
 Fretting wear dominates when a contact is within the gross sliding regime, with fretting fatigue dominating in partial slip [1].
 Gross sliding occurs when the load is small enough and the displacement large enough for the entire contact to be in lateral motion relative to the opposing body (i.e. there are no regions of the contact which are stuck).
 Fretting wear occurs in many industrial contexts when notionally static contacts (such as bolted or splined connections) experience oscillating loads or vibration.
 Wear associated with fretting is complex since the damage behaviour is sensitive to a large number of environmental parameters; Dobromirski [2] proposed that there are over 50 parameters which influence fretting behaviour.
-The fretting process involves a number of complex physical processes (e.g. physical interaction of asperities resulting in their plastic deformation and accumulation of damage; oxidation of nascent metal surfaces formed by the interaction of the asperities (with the oxidation processes occurring in the short times between asperity contacts and being influenced by the contact temperature, degree of damage in the metal surfaces and availability of oxygen); removal of debris from the contact (with this removal depending upon the agglomeration or sintering of the individual debris particles, the geometry of the contact, the topography of the surfaces etc.)).
-This complexity means that a quantitative model of the role of various parameters in the fretting process is currently out of reach; however, it highlights the need for the development of a coherent phenomenological model of the influences of these various parameters on the fretting process upon which a quantitative model can be subsequently developed.

 The damage mechanisms associated with fretting wear are distinct from those associated with sliding wear since the magnitude of movement in fretting is very small in comparison to the size of the contact area, and therefore (for both bodies), most of the contact area remains in contact at all times (referred to as being covered); as such, debris development within the contact and its subsequent retention or ejection from the contact greatly influences wear, both in magnitude and mechanism [3].
 Work by Ding et al. [4, 5] has argued that the retention of debris can even affect the pressure distribution in the contact, and thus change the development of the shape of the wear scar, and that the debris flow will vary according to position within the contact.

 One of the parameters which is known to affect fretting wear behaviour is that of the frequency of oscillation.
-In some reports in the literature, the selection of frequency has been driven by a desire to directly address the role of this parameter in fretting, or to replicate the conditions of a particular service environment [6, 7], whilst in other cases, high frequencies have been selected as a means of reducing the testing time [8] (often thereby facilitating the examination of very high numbers of fretting cycles in times that are practicable).
+In some reports in the literature, the selection of frequency has been driven by a desire to directly address the role of this parameter in fretting, or to replicate the conditions of a particular service environment [6, 7].
+In other reports, high frequencies have been selected as a means of reducing the testing time [8] (often thereby facilitating the examination of very high numbers of fretting cycles in times that are practicable).
 However, the actual running of tests at high frequencies is much more experimentally challenging than running tests at lower frequencies; both the mechanical control of motion and the accurate recording of slip and lateral contact forces become more complex as the frequency is increased, and these difficulties have often led to the selection of lower frequencies for experimental test programmes [9].
 In light of these issues, the need to understand the role of frequency in the development and mechanisms of fretting wear is required so that experimental results can be compared to one another or related to the industrial context that they may seek to represent.